innolitics/rdm/rdm/base/software_plan.md

 - is not more complicated than it needs to be to meet the requirements
 - implements system and software requirements
-- is free from contradiction with the software system design file{% if system.auditor_notes %} [62304:5.4.4]{% endif %}.
+- is free from contradiction with the SDS{% if system.auditor_notes %} [62304:5.4.4]{% endif %}.
 {% endif %}
 ## Unit Implementation and Testing

 {% if system.auditor_notes %}[This activity addresses 62304:5.5.1]{% endif %}

-**Input:** {% if system.safety_class == 'C' %}Detailed software item designs{% else %}Software system design file{% endif %} and software requirements
+**Input:** {% if system.safety_class == 'C' %}Detailed software item designs{% else %}SDS{% endif %} and software requirements

 Create a new Git branch with a name that includes the change request number (e.g., `104-short-description`).
 Commit your code changes to this branch and push periodically{% if system.auditor_notes %} [62304:5.1.1.d, 6.1.e and 8.2.2]{% endif %}.
 Commit messages should:

 - explain why the current changes are being made, as appropriate
-- reference the change request it was made in (the `rdm hooks` command can streamline this).
+- reference the change request that prompted the changes (the `rdm hooks` command can streamline including these references).

 During development, as appropriate:

 {% if system.safety_class != 'C' -%}
 - Write specifications for new software items.
 - Update the software architecture diagrams.{% endif %}
-- Analyze how this change request effects the entire software system, whether any software items be refactored or reused{% if system.auditor_notes %} [6.2.3]{% endif %}.
+- Analyze how this change request effects the entire software system, and consider whether any software items should be refactored or reused{% if system.auditor_notes %} [6.2.3]{% endif %}.
 - Consider whether any external systems that the software system interfaces with may be affected{% if system.auditor_notes %} [6.2.3]{% endif %}.
 - If software has been released, consider whether any existing data needs to be migrated.
 - Write unit tests and new integration tests.
 - If SOUP was added, removed, or changed, update the `soup.yaml` file (see the [appendices](#SOUP) for details).
-- If the change request includes risk control measures, record the risk control measures in the `risk.yml` file along with the residual risk.
+- If the change request includes risk control measures, record the risk control measures in {{ system.risk_matrix_location }} along with the residual risk.
 Also add new software requirements for the risk control measure and record the software requirement id along with the risk{% if system.auditor_notes %} [14971:6.2 and 62304:7.2.2.a]{% endif %}.
 - Perform the risk assessment{% if system.auditor_notes %} [14971:6.6]{% endif %} and risk control activities on any software items (including SOUP) which were are added or modified, including new risk control measures, since they may have introduced new risks{% if system.auditor_notes %} [62304:6.1.c, 7.4 and 7.3.1, since risk control measures will be implemented as part of this activity]{% endif %}.

 When work on a change branch is nearing completion, a pull request should be created for this branch.